bluedata-katacoda/katacoda-scenarios/Spark_Scenarios/step5.md

 <br>`cat ~/Spark/appconfig/spark/spark-env.sh`{{execute}}

 <b>Task 10:<br>
-Copy the logo file in to Spark folder.
+Copy the logo file in to Spark folder.</b>
 <br>To add a logo to your BIN file, copy the .png file to the following location.
 For this step, we will use an existing .png file.
-<b>Logo.png file</b> includes a logo file (400px x 200px .png) to visually identify each application in the App Store
+<br>Logo.png file</b> includes a logo file (400px x 200px .png) to visually identify each application in the App Store
 <br>`cp ~/test/Logo_Spark.png ~/Spark`{{execute}}